Free home visits

 Consumers believe that over-the-counter hearing aids are one possible way of avoiding the expense – but are they worth it?
 Below we go through some facts about these devices, so you can make a more educated decision about over-the-counter hearing aids and whether they are right for you.

-Over-the-counter hearing aids are not designed to help people with severe or complex hearing losses and are not for people who find background noise or social situations challenging.
+Over-the-counter hearing aids are not designed to help people with severe or complex hearing loss and are not for people who find background noise or social situations challenging.
 They are predominantly used to assist those with simple hearing losses in hearing in a quiet environment.
 Over the counter hearing aids are also marketing and known as:

 So, what do the over-the-counter hearing aids cost?
 With so many OTC hearing aids out there in today’s market, a lot of consumers believe they are a more affordable option when compared to private audiologists.
 To give you an idea, on average these hearing aids range from £99 to £500 per device.

-These affordable over-the-counter hearing aids are trying to make hearing aids more accessible - catering for low level hearing loss to consumers who maybe can't afford them.
+These affordable over-the-counter hearing aids are trying to make hearing aids more accessible - catering for low-level hearing loss to consumers who maybe can't afford them.
 Whilst, the idea is perhaps exciting for some, it is still a rather controversial one within the audiology industry.

 When you see beyond the cost – over the counter hearing aids come with a plethora of disadvantages.
-There is a very real potential for damage to consumer's ears from over-amplification from these devices as they are not set to your hearing loss and therefore it doesn't know where to limit the volume.
+There is a very real potential for damage to consumers' ears from over-amplification from these devices as they are not set to your hearing loss and therefore it doesn't know where to limit the volume.

 Another concern is when people purchase over-the-counter hearing aids and don’t find them successful – they could lose faith in hearing aids completely.
 It often puts people off for years as they think that hearing aids don't work for them.
-This could potentially bring on social, mental and health problems due to the lack of professional diagnosis, the right treatment and aftercare.

 Online hearing aid suppliers that sell over the counter hearing aids have a range of devices to choose from such as the ITE and BTE styles you might be familiar with.
 However, the range available is limited in comparison to hearing aids from a private audiologist.

 There are a few mail-order hearing aid companies now, but the most popular of them seem to be Lively, Eargo, MDHearingAid, and Audicus.
 However, we are unsure how accessible these products are in the UK.
-In regards to over the counter hearing aids with Bluetooth, all these brands tick this box on some level and can, in some cases, be compatible with your phone.
+In regards to over-the-counter hearing aids with Bluetooth, all these brands tick this box on some level and can, in some cases, be compatible with your phone.

 Are over-the-counter hearing aids effective?
 Compared to NHS hearing aids or private hearing aids, which are programmed and fitted by a professional with your hearing loss needs in mind - over the counter hearing aids only offer what the packaging says.

-The idea is that you browse online, see which hearing aid is the right 'fit' for you, add to cart and then a few days later your devices are delivered to you.
+The idea is that you browse online, see which hearing aid is the right 'fit' for you, add to the cart and then a few days later your devices are delivered to you.

 This hearing loss is generally when you find hearing high-frequency sounds more challenging than lower frequencies.
-Over-the-counter hearing aid technology is limited and only offers basic amplification of said high frequency sounds.
+Over-the-counter hearing aid technology is limited and only offers basic amplification of said high-frequency sounds.

 When today's consumers decide to purchase an over-the-counter hearing aid online - the selection process is solely in their hands.
 This means there will be no help from a qualified audiologist who would naturally diagnose and identify their hearing loss level and then assist and support them in their decision-making process.